Skin Trade is released

 In the story, Detective Nick Cassidy (Dolph Lundgren) takes down an Eastern European crime lord (Ron Perlman) who uses his power and sway to evade justice.
 Soon, fuelled by a personal vendetta, Nick heads to Bangkok where he teams up with Thai detective, Tony Vitayakui (Tony Jaa).
 Before long, Nick and Tony traverse their way through the Bangkok underworld to take down a human trafficking network and, each with a score to settle, will stop at nothing to bring down the criminal enterprise responsible for human trafficking in that part of the world.

-With so many lower budget genre titles churned out with little care or thought, it’s seriously refreshing to see something with some heart, soul and thought process behind it.
-The film is imperfect, admittedly, but there’s no denying the substance.
+Not wishing to sound like we’re setting the bar low here, but with so many lower budget titles churned out with little care or thought, it's seriously refreshing to see something with some heart, soul and substance behind it.
+Skin Trade is imperfect, admittedly, but there's no denying the depth here.
 Dolph has made a bold move in utilising his action star (and filmmaker) credentials, and the genre which audiences have grown to love, to deliver a message and build awareness for a subject close to his heart.
-It might not change the world but, as he said himself in a number of interviews, if it gets people talking about the subject and the message is spread, then it’s worth it.
+It might not change the world but, as he said himself in a number of interviews, if it gets people talking about the subject and the message is spread, then it's worth it.

 To give further insight into this passion project, Dolph has been working closely with LA organisation CAST (The Coalition to Abolish Slavery & Trafficking) with the profits from various charity screenings and auctions supporting the organisation, so the film really has been a catalyst for change.

 That being said, we also know that films are primarily made for entertainment and, fortunately, we have a shedload of it here.